 Yes, generally you can get a house cheaper if you pay cash.

 A cash buyer can get a cheaper offer accepted over a mortgaged buyer due to all of the benefits of cash offers.
-Most notably, the ability to close quickly and purchase the property in its “as-is” condition.
+Most notably, the ability to close on a house fast and purchase the property in its “as-is” condition.

 Additionally, in the case of an off-market transaction, the seller can avoid paying costly real estate agent commissions, which alone can save the property owner 6% of the gross sales price on average.